Update – January 5th 2021

-Following developments at a national level, with Covid regulations being continuously reviewed by the Government, we have again updated our guidance which comes into effect from November 5th.
+Following developments at a national level we have again updated our guidance which comes into effect from January 5th.

-For The Grange and The Court we regret to say that we are no longer accepting visitors unless they are a part of a resident’s support bubble (limited to 1 person) or are delivering essential care.
+For The Grange and The Court we regret to say that we continue to not be able to accept visitors unless they are a part of a resident’s support bubble (limited to 1 person) or are delivering essential care.

-We also regret that at The Lodge we will be closing our doors to all visitors other than health and social care professionals.
-Following information released by the government (4th November) we fully expect the new guidance when released to allow covid-secure visiting in care homes where possible.
-In light of this, at The Lodge we may be able to provide window visits as well as virtual visits until we have clarity from the guidance.
+We also regret that at The Lodge remains closed to all visitors other than health and social care professionals.
+We may be able to provide window visits as well as virtual visits.
 Please contact the The Lodge manager for more information.

 This will not affect visits for residents who are end of life, and the service will liaise with you to make appropriate and safe arrangements.

-We appreciate that current regulations continue to cause some anxiety but the health and wellbeing of our residents and staff is our highest priority and we are working hard to halt the spread of the virus within our services.
+We appreciate that these regulations continue to cause some anxiety but the health and wellbeing of our residents and staff is our highest priority and we are working hard to prevent the spread of the virus within our services.

 We thank you for your continued support during these troubling times and wish to assure you that all care will continue as usual.

 Residents should continue to follow the latest Government and Public Health England guidance on coronavirus (COVID-19).
 Visit www.gov.uk